Click the button below to start the enrollment process.

 *The above chart is required to be posted annually on the school's website and may not accurately reflect available seats after open enrollment has closed.
 The wait list changes frequently and we encourage interested parents to still apply.

 Open enrollment for each new school year begins on December 1st and end on January 31st of each current school year.
 The School enrolls current students first for any new school year, and then conducts a lottery when the number of students making application to the school exceeds the enrollment capacity in any grade, class, or program within the school.
+A lottery will be held if the total seats available are less than the number of applications received.
+The lottery will be conducted on the 1st Thursday in February.

 During the lottery, the school begins enrolling students in the highest grade that has open seats, working its way to the younger grades.
 As students are accepted, sibling applicants are accepted as well if their are openings in their particular grade.
 The process continues until the school's enrollment cap of 550 is reached or until all grades with openings have been accepted.